KVHEM/how_we_work/README.md

 * We do our data analysis in GitHub repositories to facilitate collaboration and sharing.
 * We use scripts to process data, make models, do analyses, etc. and avoid spreedsheets, gis applications or other software.
-* We follow some common scripting practices described [here](https://github.com/KVHEM/how_we_work/blob/master/CONTRIBUTING.md).
 * `R` is used by the most team members and the `data.table`, `ggplot2` packages in specific.
 Of course other software/packages are welcome.
+* We try to comment a lot in our code.

 ## Results-Presentation